 Rationale behind the Massing, Layout and Building Concept proposed

 Any possibility to overlook or intrude on the amenity and privacy of Hornby Road Housing has been removed.
-To achieve this, windows are oriented away from the residential area and oblique views are screened by vertical brise soleil.
-Specific glazing to provide natural daylight within the hotel is to be obscured to prevent staff and guests observing the residences.
+To achieve this, ‘oriel’ or screened windows, are oriented away from the residential area and oblique views screened by solid barriers.
+On these facades, glazing to provide natural daylight within the hotel is to be obscured to prevent staff or guests observing the residences.

 © 701 Chester Road 2021.